needsguidance/Semref/README.md

 ### ASCII Grid

 The ASCII Grid is the only I/O module that needs more than one memory address.
-The ASCII Grid consists of eight squares, each one representing one memory address.
+Eight contiguous memory addresses are reserved for this I/O. The ASCII Grid consists of eight squares, each one representing one memory address.
 Each square on the grid will display the ASCII character that is represented by the eight bits shown in that specific memory address.
 For example, the memory content "10000001" would show the letter 'A' in the square corresponding to that memory address.

 ### Hex Keyboard